Iran, drone or UFO: Mystery over bizarre lights spotted in skies over New Jersey

 Homeland security officials and regional lawmakers met on Wednesday to discuss the sightings further.

+President-elect Donald Trump weighed in on Friday, calling on the airborn objects to be shot down.

+“Mystery Drone sightings all over the Country,” he wrote on Truth Social.
+“Can this really be happening without our government’s knowledge.
+I don’t think so!
+Let the public know, and now.
+Otherwise, shoot them down!!!”

-Most, but not all, of the drones spotted in New Jersey were larger than those typically used by hobbyists, with reports claiming some are the size of an SUV,
+Most, but not all, of the aerial objects spotted in New Jersey were larger than drones typically used by hobbyists, with reports claiming some are the size of an SUV,

 The number of sightings has increased in recent days, though officials say many of the objects seen may have been planes rather than drones.
 It’s also possible that a single drone has been reported more than once.